741 Colonel Ledyard Highway

 Chairman Wood introduced new Alternate Member Greg Lockhart to the Planning & Zoning

-that Commissioner Woody would be seated for the deliberations for PZ#25-2ZRA.
+Commission.
+He stated that Commissioner Woody would be seated for the excused member,

 IV.